Clinical Policy Bulletin: Myringotomy and Tympanostomy Tube

 Aetna considers the use of (i) phosphorylcholine-coated tympanostomy tube and (ii) vancomycin-coated tympanostomy tube experimental and investigational because their effectiveness has not been established.

-Aetna considers the EarPopper device for the treatment of otitis media with effusion and all other conditions (e.g., eustachian tube dysfunction and negative pressure as a consequence of elevation changes from airline travel, and diving, etc.) experimental and investigational because of insufficient evidence of its effectiveness.
+Aetna considers the EarPopper device for the treatment of otitis media with effusion and all other conditions (e.g., eustachian tube dysfunction and negative pressure as a consequence of elevation changes from airline travel, diving, and sinusitis surgery, etc.) experimental and investigational because of insufficient evidence of its effectiveness.

 A myringotomy is an incision of the tympanic membrane to allow ventilation of the middle ear, drainage of middle ear fluid, or to obtain cultures from an infected middle ear.
 In children with middle-ear effusions, initial treatment often consists of observation or antibiotic therapy even though recent evidence indicated that the benefit of antibiotics for otitis media with effusion (Lous et al, 2005) and acute otitis media (Schilder et al, 2004) is limited.
 Most cases of otitis media with effusion resolve spontaneously within 3 months of onset.